Medical Policy: 07.01.51

 Level III recommendation: evidence from case series, comparative studies with historical controls, case reports, and expert opinion, as well as significantly flawed, controlled trials.

 Currently, there are no occipital nerve stimulation devices approved or cleared for marketing by the U.S. Food and Drug Administration (FDA) for the treatment of headache or occipital neuralgia.
+Occipital nerve stimulation continues to represent an off-label use.

 Occipital nerve stimulation is considered investigational for all indications.